PawseySC/singularity-containers/_episodes/22-build-docker.md

 ### Prepare for the hands-on exercise

+> ## Run on your local computer
+>
-Perform the Docker sections of this episode on the local computer where Docker was installed and tested in the installation episode.
+> Run the following commands in the terminal on the local computer where Docker was installed and tested.
 Do not run these Docker commands on a Setonix login or compute node.
+This location remains in effect until another location callout appears.
+{: .callout}

-Open a terminal on your local computer and clone the training repository if you have not already done so:
+Clone the training repository if you have not already done so:

 ```bash
 $ git clone https://github.com/PawseySC/singularity-containers